 Does it make a difference if a workout is approached by the time spent on a runner’s feet versus the distance of road they cover?
 That’s a topic which many runners have varying opinions on.

 For most of us, one option (training either by distance or time) will seem inherently easier than the other.
 Some runners prefer to train by distance.
 For example, they will run something like 400m repeats, 1K intervals, a 5K tempo or a 30K long run.
 Others train by time, completing two-minute repeats, five-minute intervals, a 30-minute tempo or running long for two and a half hours.
 Physiologically, both types of training produce almost identical adaptations as they stress the same energy systems in the exact same way.
 They will also lead to the same adaptations and improvements.
 Both will make you fitter and faster.

 If you think about it, how far is five minutes of running?
 You may have some idea but this can only be imagined.
 You can’t really see the end point until you reach it.
-As a result, you may find yourself constantly checking your watch to see when time is up.
+As a result, you may find yourself constantly checking your watch to see when the time is up.
 On the other hand, if you’re running one kilometre, it’s easy to figure out exactly where the finish is.
-That is to say, one kilometre or any pre-determined distance is easy to mark.
+That is to say, one kilometre or any pre-determined distance is an easy concept to grasp.
 Therefore it requires less mental muscle to figure out when it’s over.

 RELATED: Mental tricks to ace your training

 For this reason, many runners feel that training by distance is easier and therefore the preferred way to train.
 And why not?
 Most races are set by distance, not time.
 It may also not surprise you to discover that you can probably cover a set distance (say 5K) in less time than if you simply ran that same amount of time (say 23 minutes) and tried to cover that distance.